vanjohnson879/frontline-cloud-doc/content/docs/plugins/teamcity/index.md

 The plugin needs some global configuration.
 Go **Administration**, then **FrontLine**.

-The **Address** is the address of your FrontLine API, for example: http://my-website:10542. + The **API Token** will allow TeamCity to authenticate to Gatling FrontLine, without the need of a username or password.
-To fetch it, refer to the section *Managing API Tokens* in the FrontLine User Guide. +
+The **Address** is the address of your FrontLine, for example: https://demo-beta.gatling.io.

+The **API Token** will allow TeamCity to authenticate to Gatling FrontLine, without the need of a username or password.
+To fetch it, refer to the section *Managing API Tokens* in the FrontLine User Guide.

 {{< img src="administration.png" alt="" >}}